bbourque2901/TheLonelyReader/resources/team-charter.md

 **What is personally important for each team member about becoming an SDE?**

 - Andrew Gerhold
-- Breanna Bourque
+- Breanna Bourque - Becoming confident in my abilities and expanding my programming knowledge
 - Gillian Flaherty - To learn as much as possible, including multiple languages, before graduating NSS
 - Julie Lerche

 **What each team member wants to achieve: e.g. improve analytical skills, learn project management skills, develop public speaking skills, speak up more, speak up less, etc.**

 - Andrew Gerhold
-- Breanna Bourque
+- Breanna Bourque - Improve my understanding of backend and learn as much as I can about the front end
 - Gillian Flaherty - To focus mostly on the frontend side of this project so I can imporve those skills
 - Julie Lerche